rchatterjee/pam-typopw/README.md

 5. The relative change in the strength of the typo with respect to the original password.
 6. The edit distance between the typo and the original password

-**Right now this only supports Debian distributions.
-In the future we might port this project to Fedora, CetOS, MAC and Windows**

 ### Requirements
 This module **only works with Debian linux distros**, for example, **Ubuntu, Lubuntu, Kubuntu, Debian**, etc.